cwood821/pong-clone/README.md

 ![Screenshot of Diagram](https://raw.githubusercontent.com/cwood821/pong-clone/master/assets/model-v4.png)

-In essence, the game world is composed of Actors.
+In essence, the GameWorld is composed of Actors.
 Actors have sprite representations in the world.
-The GameWorld class calls the update functionality of each actor added to the world on each animation frame and handles collisions between actors.
+On each animation frame, the GameWorld class calls the update functionality of each Actor added to the world and handles collisions between actors.

 ## Credit